All Episodes

 That's a huge, huge concession from China, especially in the first round.

-So that that fight is going well.
+So that fight is going well.

-Uh earnings are very strong.
+Earnings are very strong.

-Retail sales, we've had the best retail year in I think 10 years this holiday season.
+Retail sales, we've had the best retail year in, I think, 10 years this holiday season.

 GDI, that's an important number.